Crowdsourcing: Astronomy

 Crowdsourcing in astronomy was used in the early 19th century by astronomer Denison Olmsted.
 After being awakened in a late November night due to a meteor shower taking place, Olmsted noticed a pattern in the shooting stars.
 Olmsted wrote a brief report of this meteor shower in the local newspaper.
 "As the cause of 'Falling Stars' is not understood by meteorologists, it is desirable to collect all the facts attending this phenomenon, stated with as much precision as possible", Olmsted wrote to readers, in a report subsequently picked up and pooled to newspapers nationwide.
 Responses came pouring in from many states, along with scientists' observations sent to the American Journal of Science and Arts.
 These responses helped him to make a series of scientific breakthroughs including observing the fact that meteor showers are seen nationwide and fall from space under the influence of gravity.
 The responses also allowed him to approximate a velocity for the meteors.

-A more recent version of crowdsourcing in astronomy is NASA's photo organizing project, which asked internet users to browse photos taken from space and try to identify the location the picture is documenting.
+More recent versions of crowdsourcing in astronomy are NASA's photo organizing project, which asked internet users to browse photos taken from space and try to identify the location the picture is documenting, and the 2007 Galaxy Zoo project.